GTkernel/Pocket/README.md

 * This process build all application images that are evaluated in Pocket paper.
 ```
 # Build all application binaries for CPU
+## If you are a root,
 ./install all-pockets # `--gpu=0` can be added
+## If you are a user with sudo access then, (and you want to run pocket as this user)
+sudo --preserve-env=USER ./install all-pockets --gpu=0

 # for GPU
 ./install all-pockets --gpu=1
 ```